 Admin users are able to upload and manage media files

-Admin users will be able to upload files directly to the Drupal website, and the process for uploading files will be the same for PC and mac users.
+All admin users (all roles – content editors, content administrators, and site administrators) will be able to upload files directly to the Drupal website, and the process for uploading files will be the same for PC and mac users.
 Accepted files will include images (.png, .gif, and .jpg) and documents (.pdf, .txt, .doc, .docx, .xls, .xlsx).
 Taoti’s expectation is that all video and audio files (podcasts) will be hosted on a third party platform like YouTube or Vimeo.

 WYSIWYG Advanced text editor